facebookarchive/prepack/README.md

 ## Status

 **We, the Prepack team at Facebook, have temporarily set down work on Prepack including the React compiler project.
-You won't see many Prepack PRs while we are currently prioritizing some other projects.
-However, we'd like to resume work on Prepack again in a few months.**
+You won't see many Prepack PRs while we are currently prioritizing some other projects.**

 ## How to use Prepack